Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

   --alfresco.reindex.toTime=202104180000
 ```

-> **Note:** Additional use cases for this application will be covered in the [Indexing](Indexing) section.
+> **Note:** Additional use cases for this application will be covered in the [Indexing](Indexing) section. @martin is this below??

-## Alfresco Live Indexing app
+## ASDKJFHSD;FJKHADG;FLKAJSDFL;GKASJDF;LKADJFRGAlfresco Live Indexing app

-Alfresco Live Indexing app requires a working Alfresco ActiveMQ service, Alfresco Shared FileStore service and Elasticsearch server.
+The Alfresco Live Indexing app requires a working Alfresco ActiveMQ service, Alfresco Shared FileStore service, and the Elasticsearch server.

-The table below lists the main configuration properties that can be specified through the Spring configuration capabilities.
+The table below lists the main configuration properties that can be specified through the Spring @martin should this be Boot? configuration capabilities.

 |Property|Description|
 |--------|-----------|